basacul/nodejs_tutorial/README.md

 require('.../utils.js');
 ````
 Via "npm init" you generate a package.json file, where you need to apply double quotes for the variables.

+By the way, so far, node does not support the ES6 syntax "import something from 'something'", if the instructor is correct.